Forgiveness Education: Curriculum

 This study was done with middle school students in Korea who are either bullied or who do the bullying.
 The results showed that the Forgiveness Education Program helped these students reduce in anger and hostile attribution, and increase in empathy.
 Their academic grades improved and they reduced in behavioral aggression and delinquency.
 Click here to read the entire study “At Risk Female Adolescents in Korea.”

-Through studies like that one, Dr. Enright has proven--scientifically--that the Forgiveness Education Programs he has developed are effective and actually improve student attitudes, behavior and academic grades.
+Through studies like that one, Dr. Enright has proven–scientifically–that the Forgiveness Education Programs he has developed are effective and actually improve student attitudes, behavior and academic grades.
 Studies in other areas of the world, including those in Belfast, Northern Ireland, where Dr. Enright initiated his first school Forgiveness Education Program in 2003, documented similar results.
 Purchase your curriculum guides now in the IFI Store.

-The IFI’s Newest Forgiveness Intervention Manual
+The IFI’s Newest Forgiveness Intervention Manual is Now Available

 “It is our contention that bullying starts from within, as anger, and comes out as displaced anger onto the victim,” Dr. Enright says.
 “Forgiveness targets this anger and then reduces it, thus reducing or eliminating the displaced anger which comes out as bullying.”